KirstenWF/WindowsDualsenseUnreal/README.md

 ### Where to Download

-You can download the *Parrot Game Sample* with the DualSense integration directly from our GitHub repository.
+You can download the *Parrot Game Sample* with the DualSense integration directly from link.

 - [**Download the example project for the editor here**](https://drive.google.com/file/d/1oornHLpanEoHoDPRL1jfF_hvU17phsbp/view?usp=drive_link)
 - [**Download the compiled version of the example project here**](https://drive.google.com/file/d/1H6lvd0Ta-M4Pwtu2w2s4YyTaPobaqKfc/view?usp=drive_link)

-> 📝 **Note**: The examples for these features are implemented directly within the Arena Shooter template's `Player Controller` and `Character` Blueprints.
+> 📝 **Note**: The examples for these features are implemented directly within the Arena Shooter template's `BP_ShooterPlayerController` and `BP_ShooterCharacter` Blueprints.

 ## 🎮 Example Project: Parrot Game Sample